 File last updated: 8/6/13

-He earned a B.A. in computer science and mathematics from Carleton College, and an M.S. and Ph.D. in computer science from Northwestern University.
+Poudel earned a B.A. in physics and mathematics from Hanover College, and an M.S. and Ph.D. in mathematics from the University of Miami.

 File last updated: 10/16/13

 Lesley Wiglesworth joined Centre’s faculty in 2008.
-She is assistant professor of mathematics and was named a Centre Scholar in 2012.
+She is associate professor of mathematics and was named a Centre Scholar in 2012.

 Her research interests are in discrete mathematics and more specifically combinatorics and graph theory.
 She enjoys studying visibility graphs, a type of graph with applications to circuit layout design.
 Most recently, Wiglesworth worked on a problem involving the game-acquisition number of graphs with a student at Centre.

 She graduated magna cum laude from Transylvania University with a B.A. in mathematics.
 She earned her M.A. in mathematics and Ph.D. in applied and industrial mathematics from the University of Louisville.